danielolanoburga/ConfigData/README.md

 # ConfigData
-Repositoryu for configuration properties to labs of Spring Boot and Cloud Course
+Repository for configuration properties to labs of Spring Boot and Cloud Course